-Gluten Free Chocolate Chip Banana Bread with Walnuts
+Gluten Free Banana Bread with Chocolate Chips & Walnuts

-Gluten Free Banana Bread filled with mini chocolate chips and walnuts is perfectly moist, sweet, and delicious.
+This easy Gluten Free Banana Bread recipe is filled with mini chocolate chips and walnuts.
+It is perfectly moist, sweet, and delicious!
 This recipe is practically foolproof, and it is freezer-friendly if you can actually keep the family from devouring the entire loaf instantly.
-Slather a piece with butter for breakfast with a cup of coffee or tea, or enjoy a slice as an afternoon or evening snack.
-Easy Gluten Free Chocolate Chip Banana Bread is sure to be your favorite!

 I have a problem with leaving tabs open on my internet browser.
 When I am working on the computer, I’m usually researching a recipe, writing a blog post, checking out Pinterest, keeping up with Facebook, and like ten other things.

 On my phone, I’ll see a link to an article I want to read later or a recipe I want to make.
 So I click on it and leave it open.
 For like a year.
 I’m not even joking.

 One day I was looking at a recipe on the King Arthur Flour website.
 It was for banana bread.
 It was their 2018 Recipe of the Year.
 As I write this, it is 2020 and the tab is still open.